dokterdok/Continuity-Activation-Tool/README.md

 * Fixed a bug that prevented Handoff to be enabled in the System Preferences, even after a successful patch ([#21](https://github.com/dokterdok/Continuity-Activation-Tool/issues/21), [#22](https://github.com/dokterdok/Continuity-Activation-Tool/issues/22), [#31](https://github.com/dokterdok/Continuity-Activation-Tool/issues/31))
 * Added a backup step for freshly patched drivers, potentially useful if a future OS X update disables the patching methods ([#16](https://github.com/dokterdok/Continuity-Activation-Tool/issues/16))
 * Added a prompt in case existing backups are found, asking whether to overwrite the files or skip.
-Previous behaviour was to silently overwrite.
+Previous behavior was to silently overwrite.
 * Removed the 13" MacBook Pro 2010 from the compatibility list ([#28](https://github.com/dokterdok/Continuity-Activation-Tool/issues/28), pull [#29](https://github.com/dokterdok/Continuity-Activation-Tool/pull/29))
 * Minor optimisations